j50n/deno-proc/README.md

 predictable behavior, and it is _fast_.

-`proc` provides a reasonable solution to the leaky resource problem and - at the same time - redefines the API to feel more like modern JavaScript.
+`proc` provides a reasonable solution to the leaky resource problem and - at the same time - redefines the API to be more in line with modern JavaScript.
 I hope you find it useful and enjoyable!

 ## Documentation